WIVELL, Abraham (1786-1849) — London

 Born 9 Jul 1786 at St. Marylebone and baptised at St. Mary 13 Aug 1786, the only son of Walter Wivell and his wife Mary Whitaker, who had married in Cornwall in 1776.
-His father died in 1790 and Wivell worked for a living from the age of six.
+His father died in 1790 and Wivell worked for a living from the age of six, as a farmer’s boy and later as a house painter.
 In 1799 he began a seven-year apprenticeship to a wigmaker and hairdresser named Osborne.
 As a hairdresser, he began to display miniatures among the wigs in his window, coming to the attention of the sculptor Joseph Nollekens and the painter James Northcote, both of whom encouraged his artistic career.
 He married (1) Mary Davies (1778?-1821) 29 Oct 1809 at St. Marylebone and (2) Harriet Tilbury (1804-1885) 29 Oct 1821, again at St. Marylebone, with whom he had over a dozen children.
 Exhibited at the Royal Academy and elsewhere, as did his son of the same name.
 The attempted theft of a handkerchief from his pocket in Wardour Street in 1830 led to the eighteen-year-old pickpocket being transported for seven years.
 Wivell is also remembered as the inventor of a rope fire escape and his work for the Royal Society for the Protection of Life from Fire.
 He moved to Birmingham in later life and died there of chronic bronchitis 29 Mar 1849.
 He was buried at St. Bartholomew, Edgbaston, 5 Apr 1849.

 57 Great Portland Street, Marylebone — 1814